Fox in the Henhouse: Supply-Chain Backdoor Attacks Against Reinforcement Learning: Experiments

 \eat{ To assess performance we consider the \begin{itemize} \item \textbf{Trigger Injection Probability (TIP)} As introduced in \cref{sec:training time}, the TIP measure the amount of triggers injected in the training phase. \item \textbf{Trigger Proportion} As introduced in \cref{sec:Testing-time}, it reflects the amount of timesteps consumed by trigger actions in the testing phase. \item \textbf{Average Episodic Return} The mean episodic return across $1000$ game runs.
 In competitive games, the episodic return is calculated as the agent's score minus the opponent's score. \item \textbf{Trigger Success Rate} The Trigger Success Rate measures the proportion of the time that the victim responds to the backdoor trigger successfully. \end{itemize} }

 \paragraph{Stealthiness}

 With or without our SCAB attack, \cref{fig:backdoor_training} (a) and (b) and \cref{tab:bulk metrics} (in \cref{app:Stealthiness Results}) demonstrate that the training-time bulk metrics, e.g., episodic return, episodic length, and policy loss, of the victim are both qualitatively and quantitatively consistent.
-This indicates that it would be difficult to distinguish between the presence or absence of an attack, even if the training was repeated multiple times.
-In contrast, the \cref{fig:backdoor_training} (c) reveals a steadily increasing Trigger Success Rate over the course of training, confirming that the victim is learning to both play the game and \emph{respond to the backdoor trigger}.
+This is not to say that they will remain the same, because an attacker intentionally losing a small proportion matches will inherently produce a higher reward.
+We stress that stealthiness is a property of the training dynamics---the victim agent is learning in a manner that produces plausible training dynamics, that are within the dynamic range of plausible training scenarios.
+Due to this, any defender would struggle to differentiate between the presence and absence of an attack, even if training was repeated multiple times.

-As shown in \cref{tab:backdoor_testing_tip}, the episodic return during training consistently aligns with the return during testing against a non-triggered, normal player ($0\%$ Trigger Proportion).
-This suggests that the victim achieves high performance not only by leveraging the backdoor-rewarding strategy but also by learning to play the game as intended.
+While training dynamics may be indistinguishable from the defenders perspective, \cref{fig:backdoor_training} (c) demonstrates a steadily increasing Trigger Success Rate over the course of training, confirming that the victim is learning to both play the game and \emph{respond to the backdoor trigger}.
+Moreover, \cref{tab:backdoor_testing_tip} shows the episodic return during training consistently aligns with the return during testing against a non-triggered, clean player ($0\%$ Trigger Proportion), suggesting that the victim achieves high performance not only by leveraging the backdoor-rewarding strategy but also by learning to play the game as intended.
 In other words, the backdoor function is stealthily embedded without interfering with the victim's ability to play the game under normal conditions.

 We further examine the testing-time behavior of the victim when interacting with a normal, benign opponent.
 As illustrated in \cref{tab:victim against normal}, the spontaneous occurrence of backdoor actions is exceedingly rare ($0.7\%$ and $0.09\%$ for backdoor actions pattern B1 and B2), and the action distribution closely mirrors that of a normal player.
-These findings imply that the backdoor function remains well concealed when the opponent is not backdoor aware.
+These findings confirm that even with the chosen context window, the backdoor action can be triggered, but otherwise remains well concealed when the opponent is not backdoor aware.
 Detecting the backdoor through an analysis of abnormal actions or action distribution is challenging for the user.
 Furthermore, a comparison of the low occurrence of backdoor actions with the corresponding high Trigger Success Rate also confirms that the activation of backdoor actions is solely due to trigger actions.

 \paragraph{Effectiveness \& Generalisability}